Huron County Fair office opens

 The schedule for this year’s fair includes:

-Monday: Don Tester Ford, Lincoln, Vespa Day, with Tucker Beathard, new country artist, singing “Momma & Jesus”, “Fight Like Hell”, and more of his hits.
+Monday: Don Tester Ford, Lincoln, Vespa Day, with Tucker Beathard, new country artist, singing “Momma & Jesus,” “Fight Like Hell” and more of his hits.

 Tuesday: Mercy Healthcare Day, free till 3 p.m., Kids’ Day, Cheer Bonanza in the evening

-Wednesday: Fisher-Titus Hospital Day, Veterans’ Day, OSTPA Tractor Day
+Wednesday: Fisher-Titus Medical Center Day, Veterans’ Day, OSTPA Tractor Day

 Thursday: Gaymont Nursing Center Day, Senior Citizens’ Day, activities in Pickworth Building at 9 a.m., Senior King & Queen contest at 10 a.m., bingo at 1 p.m., Jimmy Bilgen at 3 p.m., Motocross in evening

-Friday: Janotta & Herner/New London Fab Day, $1 off admission with canned good donation for Salvation Army, Rough Truck in evening
+Friday: Janotta & Herner/Firelands Fabrication Day, $1 off admission with canned good donation for Salvation Army, Rough Truck in evening

 Saturday: Marett Unlimited Day, Demo Derby in evening